CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/distributor.md

         ```

 ### `emergency_return`
 !!! description "`FeeDistributor.emergency_return() -> address: view`"

     Getter for the emergency return address.
+This address can not be changed.

     Returns: emergency return (`address`).